joysticktv/joysticktv.github.io/streamer_support.md

 ### Tax Documents 1099-NEC

 As of this writing, the minimum threshold to receive a 1099 is $600 for the entire tax year.
 If you made this amount, or more, during the previous year, a tax document will be created for you and sent during January of the current year.
-If you use Paxum as your payout option, Paxum will handle sending you tax documents instead.

 ## Uploaded Media Content